twashke/Timed-Coding-Quiz/README.md

 ## About the Project

 - This project was built to create a timed coding quiz to test the user's knowledge of Javascript.
-- The motiviation for this project was to utilize Javascript skills to create an interactive quiz that is timed.
+- The motiviation for this project was to utilize Javascript skills to create an interactive quiz that is timed and allows the user to enter their high score at the end of the game.
 - Once the user press starts, the rules to the game are displayed.
 - When the alert is closed, the timer begins and the first question is displayed for the user.
 - Any wrong answer results in ten seconds being deducted from the clock.